julianrios/100-days-of-code/log.md

 1. [Maven.Casino](https://github.com/julianrios/Maven.Casino.git)

-### Day 19: February 23, 2019 - Saturday
+### Day 26: March 2, 2019 - Saturday

-**Today's Progress**: Practiced more TDD and continued working on my group project
+**Today's Progress**: Volunteered at IO Tech Fest helping kids code on JSBattle and create an Alexa Skill

 **Thoughts:** Reflected on previous solutions and notes in preperation for exam.
 Need to incorporate this practice every few days to retain material better.